jen-jim/events-platform/README.md

     STAFF_REG_KEY="pinkbourbon"
     JWT_SECRET="change_this_to_a_long_random_value"
     ```
+-   Change the value of `JWT_SECRET` to a long random value
 -   Save the file

 The `STAFF_REG_KEY` value will be what staff members need to enter when registering for a staff account.

 The `JWT_SECRET` value will be used to generate tokens for secure authorization.
-Change it to a long random value.

 ### 6. Start the app